mozilla/experimenter-docs/docs/getting-started/engineers/android-integration.md

             customTargetingAttributes = customTargetingAttributes
         )

-        // Use the Nimbus builder to build a NimbusApi object. return NimbusBuilder(context).apply {
+        // Use the Nimbus builder to build a NimbusInterface object. return NimbusBuilder(context).apply {
             url = urlString
             errorReporter = { message, e ->